aErtan96/Data-Science/README.md

-This page will include various data science projects.
-I used Python and its relevant libraries for these projects.
+This page will include various data science projects written in Python.